 3.1.
 Milk Yield and Somatic Cell Count

-The results, summarized in Tables 1 and 2, demonstrate a significant and consistent improvement in both udder health and productivity following the implementation of the teat-sealant intervention over two consecutive production cycles.
-Statistical analysis of pooled data revealed a sustained and significant (p < 0.05) increase in average daily milk yield alongside a concurrent and significant (p < 0.05) reduction in somatic cell count (SCC) across both study years, relative to the untreated control group.
-During the initial trial year (2023-2024), a significant uplift in milk production was documented, with the mean yield increasing from a baseline of 6.20 ± 0.15 L/day to 7.06 ± 0.15 L/day following the six-week intervention period.
-This production enhancement was paralleled by a marked improvement in udder health, as indicated by a reduction in SCC from 2.35 ± 0.04 × 10^5 cells/mL to 1.51 ± 0.05 × 10^5 cells/mL.
-This positive trend was corroborated and extended in the subsequent year (2024-2025), where milk yield rose from 6.92 ± 0.07 L/day to 7.36 ± 0.063 L/day, accompanied by a decrease in SCC from 2.50 ± 0.03 × 10^5 cells/mL to 1.69 ± 0.03 × 10^5 cells/mL.
-The reproducibility of these results across years underscores the robustness of the intervention's efficacy.
-In contrast, the control group, which received no active treatment, showed no statistically significant change in either parameter over the corresponding six-week observation windows, with milk yields and SCC levels remaining statistically unchanged from their respective baselines.
-The consistent, year-on-year positive outcomes confirm that the intervention effectively mitigates subclinical mastitis, leading to restored mammary epithelial function and a direct, economically valuable increase in milk synthesis.
+The results, summarized in Tables 1 and 2, demonstrate a significant and consistent improvement in both udder health and productivity following the implementation of the teat-sealant over two consecutive production cycles.
+Statistical analysis revealed that a significant (p < 0.05) increase in average daily milk yield alongside a concurrent and significant (p < 0.05) reduction in somatic cell count (SCC) across both study years, relative to the control group.
+During the initial trial year (2023-2024), a significant increase in milk production, with the mean yield increasing from a baseline of 6.20 ± 0.15 L/day to 7.06 ± 0.15 L/day following the six-week intervention period.
+This production enhancement was paralleled by a marked improvement in udder health, as indicated by a reduction in SCC from 2.35 ± 0.04 × 105 cells/mL to 1.51 ± 0.05 × 105 cells/mL.
+This positive trend was corroborated and extended in the subsequent year (2024-2025), where milk yield increased from 6.92 ± 0.07 L/day to 7.36 ± 0.063 L/day, accompanied by a decrease in SCC from 2.50 ± 0.03 × 105 cells/mL to 1.69 ± 0.03 × 105 cells/mL..
+In contrast, the control group, showed no statistically significant change in either parameter over the corresponding six-week observation,while milk yields and SCC levels remain statistically unchanged from their respective baselines.
+The consistent, year-on-year positive outcomes confirm that the intervention effectively mitigates subclinical mastitis, leading to restored mammary epithelial functionand increase themilk production.

 Table 1.
 Effect of Teat Protect Spray on Milk Yield and Somatic Cell Count (2023-2024)